BarryCarlyon/twitch_misc/authentication/user_access_without_server/README.md

 There are two examples.

 - `example_task.js` is a interactive script for doing a task after getting auth and handling refresh, could be interative/shell based chnanel points or title managment
-- `simple.js` which I commonly call `seeder.js` will do a code for token exchange and store the access and refresh into redis.
+- `seeder.js`will do a code for token exchange and store the access and refresh into redis.
 Something else will use and manage the refresh of that token, this could be a chat bot where you didn't want to expose port 80 or 443

 In a console/terminal, run these commands: